 Even short-legged companions need assistance in helping them get up on a bed or a couch, and pet stairs are perfect for that.
 Using pet stairs helps dogs get up on their comfortable space without having to strain by jumping.
 They can prevent injury from occurring due to the jumping over time.
 An older canine can definitely benefit from pet stairs, too.
 They come in several different widths and heights; some are carpeted, and some are equipped with a non-skid surface.

 Pet stairs can also save your back as well!
 Constantly having to pick up your loved one to sit with you can have a negative impact on you over time.

 You may have a pet who is just getting older and needs some assistance getting up the steps.
-If he is older and arthritic (or suffering from a similar condition) you probably are not having him use the steps often, especially floor-to-floor steps.
-Still, you may have a deck or porch that has 5 or so steps that he needs assistance with, and a ramp is perfect for that.
+If your dog is older and arthritic (or suffering from a similar condition) you probably are not having them use the steps often, especially floor-to-floor steps.
+Still, you may have a deck or porch that has 5 or so steps that your furry buddy needs assistance with, and a ramp is perfect for that.

 There are ramps available in many lengths on the market, but you can save some money by making your own.
-There are many resources online to help you accomplish this, and with lumber and some tools you can craft a ramp specific for your pet.
+There are many resources online to help you accomplish this, and with lumber and some tools, you can craft a ramp specific for your dog.

-If you find that your companion, over time, needs assistance getting around or if your animal is in a sudden accident that causes him to lose one or more limbs, hope is on your side with the enormous variety of equipment available for virtually any injury, diagnosis, disease, condition, or ailment.
-Many mobility devices can be custom made to fit your pet and can be specified to fit your pet’s disability.
-Also, your pet insurance companies may cover at least some of the cost of your pet’s maneuvering device, depending on the diagnosis and the need.
-It is very refreshing knowing that manufacturers take into consideration the needs of special needs animals and give them the life they deserve.
+If you find that your companion, over time, needs assistance getting around or if your dog is in a sudden accident that causes them to lose one or more limbs, hope is on your side with the enormous variety of equipment available for virtually any injury, diagnosis, disease, condition, or ailment.
+Many mobility devices can be custom made to fit your dog and can be specified to fit your pet’s disability.
+Also, your pet insurance company may cover at least some of the cost of your pet’s maneuvering device, depending on the diagnosis and the need.
+It is very refreshing knowing that manufacturers take into consideration the requirements of special needs animals and give them the life they deserve.